 2. Attitude.
 Remorseful versus justified

-A philanderer must be repentant.
-A philanderer must take responsibility for his or her bad behavior.
+A partner who cheated must be repentant.
+He or she must take responsibility for his or her bad behavior.

-In contrast to this, if the philanderer feels that what he or she did can be justified, then they are not a candidate for reconciliation.
-They are only prepared to "recover" to the point where they can find another excuse and then betray again.
+In contrast to this, if the cheating partner feels that what he or she did can be justified, then he or she is not a candidate for reconciliation.
+He or she is only prepared to 'recover' to the point where he or she can find another excuse and then betray again.

 Most individuals do not hurt others because they too are pained when another is pained.
 This is a function of empathy.
-Individuals who cannot empathize are called sociopaths, and they can hurt others without any remorse.
 A cheater who cannot empathize is not a candidate for reconciliation.

 Partnering with such an individual will only lead to disappointment and heartbreak.